luchem/notebooks/README.md

 1. Make a fork/branch of this repository
 2. Add files and update the `README.md` file in the chosen sub-directory
-2. Submit a pull-request (PR)
+3. Submit a pull-request (PR)
-3. Await review
+4. Await review

+### Dependencies

-Please avoid using exotic dependencies.
-If you cannot, consider placing your contribution in a separate directory with it's own `environment.yml` file.
+Please avoid using exotic dependencies - we do not want to pin the python version, or common libraries.
+If your contribution have special needs, consider placing it in a separate directory with it's own `environment.yml` file.